 Please mark your child's name (or initials) on all personal property, including uniforms.
 Valuables or large sums of money should not be brought to school.
 The school is not responsible for lost or stolen articles.
-The "Lost and Found" is located in the first floor closet.
+Grade 1-8 "Lost and Found" is located in the first-floor closet.
+Grade 9-12 "Los and Found" is located in shed next to lockers.
 Items that are not claimed by the end of each month will be given away.

-- Games or toys (including electronic games and music players) may not be brought to school and will be confiscated by the faculty. - Cell phones and the like MAY NOT be carried by elementary students; for high school students, such items may not be carried on the student's person or used during school hours.
+- o Games or toys (including electronic games and music players) may not be brought to school and will be confiscated by the faculty. - Cell phones and the like MAY NOT be carried by elementary students; for high school students, such items may not be carried on the student's person or used during school hours.
 (See page 7)